Burgard History, Family Crest & Coats of Arms

 - John Burgard, American Republican politician, Chair of McDonough County Republican Party, 1950

-- Edward C. Burgard, American Democrat politician, Alternate Delegate to Democratic National Convention from New York, 1916
+- Edward C. Burgard, American Democratic Party politician, Alternate Delegate to Democratic National Convention from New York, 1916

 Related Stories +